ekumamait/Events-App/README.md

 ###### :page_facing_up: DESCRIPTION;
 This is a simple web app where users can post their personal details and receive a unique token to be used as an entrance ticket.
-The main focus of this build in its present is to .
+The main focus of this build in its present is to demonstrate understanding of HTML and CSS Basics ie responsiveness while using media queries and Git workflow and Project Management.

 ------------